 MIT SMR Connections: Flexibility and agility seem to be more important than ever now.
 Why is that the case?

 Pathak: It’s impossible to plan for every decision that companies face.
 In just the last few months, we’ve seen so much volatility in the environment, and companies need to be able to adapt quickly.

 Again, being data-driven enables you to start getting all the signals about what’s happening, and then you can put yourself in a position to respond.
 Once you’ve got the ability to understand what’s happening in your business and the ability to act on it, you can start to make good decisions.
 The faster you can adapt to the changing environment, the more successful you’ll be at navigating it.

 You need to trust that your data foundation — your combined cloud-based technology infrastructure, your culture, and your processes — will support any manner of future change.
 Data can inspire confidence during unexpected times, although it requires meaningful data and the right type of data foundation.

-Q: What does a data foundation require in terms of both technology and policy?
+MIT SMR Connections: What does a data foundation require in terms of both technology and policy?

 Pathak: A strong data foundation starts with low-cost, reliable, highly durable data storage that’s scalable.
 It’s not about hoarding data in silos; the exponential value comes from combing and using data over and over at scale, quickly.
 To gain the agility needed to respond to the unexpected, you need a data foundation that allows you to capture, clean, and curate data from across the business to be shared and reused for making everyday decisions.